Foster, Indiana

 Foster is a small unincorporated community in Mound Township, Warren County, in the U.S. state of Indiana.

 History

-Foster was platted April 25, 1893 on land donated by William R. Foster, an early settler.
+Foster was platted on April 25, 1893, on land donated by William R. Foster, an early settler.
 At one time the town had a post office, blacksmith shop, railroad depot, two stores, a stockyard, a threshing machine, a grain elevator and a sawmill.
 Currently it consists of a few private residences, a couple of small shops and a motel.

 A post office was established at Foster in 1883, and remained in operation until it was discontinued in 1905.

 Geography

 Foster is located just north of U.S. Route 136 about 5 mi west of Covington and about 3 mi east of the Indiana-Illinois border.
 The Vermilion Valley Railroad (originally the New York Central Railroad) passes through Fowler, and the north fork of Spring Creek flows along its western edge.

 Demographics

+Education

+It is in the Covington Community School Corporation.